What is Footwork in Badminton?

 Chasse and jumping back step

-It is similar to the first and second step of chasse back step.
+It is similar to the first and second steps of the chasse back step.
 The third step is to use the sideways and jump with both feet to hit the shuttle.
 The feet will land on the court afterward.

 Head back step